CTOpenData/data-sharing-playbook/5_transferring-data.md

 Depending on the data request, the data owner may need to de-identify data in order to protect the privacy and rights of individuals.
 There are a number of ways to de-identify data, and these are summarized below.

 ### Removing PII and confidential data
 One way to de-identify data is to remove all of the fields that could be used to identify a specific individual from the data.
 Examples include names, phone numbers, and birthdays.
-(See the section on PII, PHI, and CI data information.)
+(For more information about confidential data, see the section [Document critical data elements](/data-sharing-playbook/safeguarding-data/#document-critical-data-elements).)

 ### Aggregating data
 Data owners can also choose to aggregate data.
 This is accomplished by providing counts of specific fields for a dataset.
 For example, sensitive fields like birthday and address can be converted to age range and zip code in order to provide the counts of each age group living in a specific area.